tiger-sea/mcs_research/sections/introduction.md

 Furthermore, other than the study carried out by Lee et al \cite{Lee_2018}, several studies also described that women were easier to perceive weather changes and more severe symptoms, and it is related to onset of meteoropathy \cite{Oniszczenko_2020, Rzeszutek_2020}.
 However, Bellini et al. \cite{Bellini_2015} conducted a survey about meteoropathy using METEO-Q with adult outpatients, and they reported that men showed higher level of meteoropathy than women.

-\subsection{Limitations of Qualitative Approaches in Previous Studies}
+\subsection{Limitations of Subjective Approaches in Previous Studies}
 In many previous papers, the researchers have stated results that patients are affected by weather, but some of those results are not consistent.
 For example, focusing on atmospheric pressure, some concluded that it had a positive effect, while others suggested it was either not effective or had a negative effect.
 That would be because of differences in methodology such as data collection conditions.
 For instance, there are studies that utilized questionnaire-based experiments, however, the details of the questionnaires were different.
 Specifically, the contents of the questionnaires differed.
-Macfarlane et al. focused solely on the existence of pain, while others included questions addressing pain level, tense, and so on related to pain.
+Macfarlane et al. focused solely on the existence of pain, while others included questions addressing pain level, tense, and so on related to pain \cite{Macfarlane_2010}.
 Furthermore, although the METEO-Q has been proposed as a tool to assess meteoropathy, its use remains limited.
 This is partly because many studies have focused on specific diseases such as diseases mentioned above, making it difficult to apply METEO-Q generally.
 These inconsistencies in data collection and measurement methods may have contributed to the difficulties in comparing results across studies.
 Summary of the previous studies are shown in Table \ref{table:prior studies}, highlighting these inconsistent findings.

 \renewcommand{\arraystretch}{1.4}
 \begin{sidewaystable}[htbp]
     \centering
-    \caption{Summary of previous studies introduced the section}
+    \caption{Summary of the previous studies}
     \label{table:prior studies}
     \begin{tabular}{l l l l}
         \hline